samzapo/samzapo.github.io/index.md

 ## Samuel Zapolsky's Homepage     |      Positronics Lab @ GWU
 ![GWU 2016](https://samzapo.github.io/images/samzapo-small.jpg)

+My research is focused on discovering how to get robot behavior in simulation to match reality—and vice versa.

+My work in robotics has focused on control and simulation for quadrupedal robots (of which I have constructed several successful physical designs).

-My name is Samuel Zapolsky and I was a Ph.
+I was a Ph.
 D. student studying robotics in Evan Drumwright’s lab at GWU.

-My research is focused on discovering how to get robot behavior in simulation to match reality——and vice versa.

-My work in robotics has focused on control and simulation for quadrupedal robots (of which I have constructed several successful physical designs).

-I just recently (Feb 24) successfully defended my dissertation on discovering what circumstances make robots fail and then using simulted tools to modify a robot or its control system to prevent those things from happening in the future——hopefully leading to a better, more robust robot.
+I just recently (Feb 24) successfully defended my dissertation on discovering what circumstances make robots fail and then using simulted tools to modify a robot or its control system to prevent those things from happening in the future—leading to a better, more robust robots.

 ## Research Overview: